GrantMCA93/Project5-Full-Stack-Frameworks/README.md

 #Technologies Used

-1. Bootstrap ( https://getbootstrap.com/ ) 	Bootstrap was used to mobile-first design of the website.
+1. Bootstrap4.0 ( https://getbootstrap.com/ ) 	Bootstrap was used to mobile-first design layout and style the website.
-2. JQuery (https://jquery.com/ ) 	JQuery is used to provide DOM manipulation.
+2. JQuery (https://jquery.com/ ) 	JQuery is used to provide DOM manipulation to send requests to server
 3. Python (https://www.python.org/ ) Python is used to automate sprecific tasks within the project.
 4. Json (https://www.json.org/) Json is used for transmitting data between the server and webb application.
 5. Heroku ( https://www.heroku.com/home ) Heroku is used to Host the website.
+6. Font-awesome 4.7 used for website icons
+7. Stripe Used for the fake websites (fake) payments
+8. JQ cookie file (/static/js/vendor/jquery.cookie.js) recieves csrf_token from session
+9. Django is used on create the project

 #Testing
 I’ve tested the code in chrome, Firefox, Microsoft edge browser and safari as well as the mobile versions of these browsers.
 I used W3C for CSS https://jigsaw.w3.org/css-validator/and HTML https://validator.w3.org/ to remove errors.

-Contact form:
-Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+The other elements of the project including the messaging serving, listing of houses and email contact page i've extensively tested myself for errors.
+The listings pages  and contact pages have been tested to make sure the required fields need to be fulfilled for listings to be sumitted and for emails to send.

 #Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).